Aditya-Bhate/Charitable/README.md

 ### 1.2	Objective
-Getting people to support an NGO: NGOs often struggle to market themselves.
+#### Getting people to support an NGO:
+NGOs often struggle to market themselves.
 Owing to the challenges discussed above, it’s a daunting task for NGOs to come up with the right communication to connect with their potential donors.

 ⇒ And it’s not just about donations alone.
 NGOs also have a tough time in campaigning – that is spreading the word about their cause(s) effectively and striking a chord with the masses.

 ⇒ It is vital for NGOs to register in the minds of their existing and potential donors that they are into doing some truly serious work for the cause they stand for.

-Lack of Credibility: This is perhaps the most plaguing issue for NGOs operating in India.
+#### Lack of Credibility:
+This is perhaps the most plaguing issue for NGOs operating in India.
 During the last few years, numerous organizations have mushroomed that claim to work for the cause of helping the poor.

 Under the garb of being an NGO, these NGOs often mint money from donors.
 In order to generate the right quantities of funds to execute their projects, it is vital for NGOs to function like business entities.

 But NGOs should not become pure businesses either.
 There is a need for a rating system to be in place for NGOs which ranks them on the basis of the seriousness of their work and their openness to getting audited and scrutinized.

-### 2. Existing Work  Literature Review ( 1- 2 Pages)
+### 2. Existing Work  Literature Review

 ●	Give India ( https://www.giveindia.org/) :